woodser/monero-ts/README.md

 ## Monero JavaScript Library

-This project is a JavaScript library for using a Monero wallet and daemon with RPC and native bindings to [Monero Core v0.15.0.5 Carbon Chameleon](https://web.getmonero.org/downloads/).
+This project is a JavaScript library for using Monero with RPC and native bindings to [Monero Core v0.15.0.5 Carbon Chameleon](https://web.getmonero.org/downloads/).

 - Supports RPC bindings to monero-wallet-rpc and monero-daemon-rpc.
 - Supports client-side wallets in NodeJS and web apps using WebAssembly bindings to Monero Core.